-We are managed by FIG Transportation Fund Management LLC (the "Manager"), an affiliate of Fortress, pursuant to a management agreement (the "Management Agreement") which provides for the Fortress Transportation and Infrastructure General Partnership (the "Partnership") to bear obligations for management fees and expense reimbursements payable to the Manager.
+We are managed by FIG LLC (the "Manager"), an affiliate of Fortress, pursuant to a management agreement (the "Management Agreement") which provides for the Company to bear obligations for management fees and expense reimbursements payable to the Manager.
 Our Management Agreement requires our Manager to manage our business affairs in conformity with a broad asset acquisition strategy adopted and monitored by our board of directors.
 From time to time, we may engage (subject to our strategy) in material transactions with our Manager or another entity managed by our Manager or one of its affiliates or other affiliates of Fortress, which may include, but are not limited to, certain financing arrangements, acquisition of assets, acquisition of debt obligations, debt, co-investments, and other assets that present an actual, potential or perceived conflict of interest.
-In May 2015, in connection with the IPO, the Company entered into a new management agreement with FIG LLC, which replaced the existing management agreement.
+Please see Note 14 to our consolidated financial statements included elsewhere in this filing for more information.

 A non-controlling interest holder of Jefferson Terminal provides construction services for Jefferson Terminal.
-At December 31, 2014 and March 31, 2015, accounts payable to this vendor were \$14,025 and \$10,014, respectively.
+At June 30, 2015 and December 31, 2014, accounts payable due to this vendor was \$5,212 and \$14,025, respectively.